Back to main page...

 Defining different (or overlapping) keyboard zones allows you to control the four Transposer/Arpeggiator busses from a single MIDI keyboard over the same MIDI channel.

-• Play: MIDI events are directly routed to MIDI Port and Channel of the currently selected track.
-This allows you to play the selected track "live".
+Jam: MIDI events are used for recording and forwarding to the MIDI Port and Channel of the currently selected track.

 Section Control: